 Diligence and Prudence

 The Foundation compares its investment performance to other like-sized institutional foundations, as well as to a custom benchmark for the whole fund and custom benchmarks for each asset class.
-Since inception, the pooled trust has returned 7.8 percent, surpassing both the custom benchmark of 6.7 percent and effectively meeting its custom target of 7.9 percent.
-The pooled trust has regularly met or exceeded its benchmarks and targets.
+The custom benchmark reflects how the overall markets performed with a similar investment allocation.
+Over ten years, the pooled investment portfolio has returned 7.0%, surpassing the custom benchmark of 6.9%.

 The University of Northern Colorado Foundation, Inc. (Foundation) Board of Directors (Board) established this Investment Policy Statement (IPS) to provide objectives, guidelines and restrictions for the management of the Foundation’s investment portfolio.
 The investment program is defined in the IPS by:

 - Stating the Board’s attitudes, expectations, objectives and guidelines for the Investment Portfolio.

 - Setting forth an investment structure for managing the Investment Portfolio.
 This structure includes the use of various asset classes, investment management styles and asset allocation that are expected to provide prudent diversification and to maximize total investment return within prudent levels of risk over the long-term.

 - Providing guidelines for the Investment Portfolio that control the level of overall risk and liquidity in the portfolio, so that all Foundation assets are managed in accordance with stated objectives.